chenpaner/Import-CAD-Model/README.md

 -1.
 Download the latest `.zip` file from [Releases](https://github.com/chenpaner/Import-CAD-Model/releases).
 -2.
 In Blender, go to **Edit > Preferences > Add-ons**.
 -3.
 Click **Install...** and select the downloaded `.zip` file.
 -4.
-Enable the checkbox next to "Stp/IGES Import".
+Enable the checkbox next to "Import CAD Model ".

 2. **Configure Mayo Path**
    ```python